tus/tus-resumable-upload-protocol/protocol.md

 Tus-Resumable: 1.0.0
 Upload-Checksum: sha1 Kq5sNclPz7QV2+lfQIuc6R7oRu0=

-hello w[connection breaks]
+hello w[connection breaks down]
 ```

-The connection breaks down before the requests completes, so the Client sends a `HEAD` request to determine the current status:
+Since the connection broke down before the request completed, the Client sends a `HEAD` request to determine from which offset it should resume:

 **Request**